 In top-down (structured, hierarchically decomposed) development, the developers often don’t get good guidance as to the relative business value of the features required.
 They may spend a lot of effort (time and money) on low-value features.
 Everyone wins if the enterprise achieves high value early.

 It is reasonable to ask the client to express the value of each Product Backlog Item.
 The Development Team will assign each one a cost (the estimate).
-This can be difficult to get right in a one-time exercise.
+This can be difficult to get right as a one-time exercise.
 What’s worse, the value is likely to change over time as business conditions and strategies change, and value changes with the ongoing delivery of Product Backlog Items.

 You can streamline the implementation of High Value First by letting the client, in person, direct (or at least propose) changes to the Product Backlog ordering at Sprint Planning.
 Clients can make on-the-spot adjustments based on the latest net-present value (NPV) data or other available indicator of profitability of individual backlog items.
 A client can order the Product Backlog to optimize their own value; the most straightforward way to do this is to locate the Product Owner role on the client side.
 Rather than following the usual practice where the Product Owner orders PBIs to achieve the highest long-term value (see Value and ROI), the Product Owner prioritizes PBIs according to their incremental contribution to ROI or NPV.

 ✥ ✥ ✥